 Treating ED: Lifestyle Changes

 Many men with ED are able to improve sexual function by making a few lifestyle changes.
 Giving up smoking, losing weight, and exercising more often can help by improving blood flow.
-If you suspect a medication could be contributing to ED, talk to your doctor about adjusting your dosage or switching to another option.
+If you suspect a medication could be contributing to ED, talk to your doctor about adjusting the dosage or switching to another drug.

 Treating ED: Oral Medications